Vitamin D3: The Key to Diabetes Control and Management

 Vitamin D3 can improve insulin sensitivity, helping the body's cells better utilize glucose and thus supporting stable blood sugar levels.

-Can a deficiency in Vitamin D3 cause diabetes?
+Can a deficiency in Dietary Vitamin D cause diabetes?

 A deficiency in Vitamin D3 is strongly linked to an increased risk of developing Type 2 diabetes, insulin resistance, and prediabetes.